The Songs of Distant Earth: Cross-media influences

 Multi-instrumentalist and composer Mike Oldfield wrote an entire album based on – and entitled – The Songs of Distant Earth, which was released in 1994.
 The album has a foreword written by Clarke.
 Oldfield included a CD-ROM multi-media interactive exploration animation software on some of the locations from the book, including the "Hibernaculum".
 The album has been re-released in a package with the original short story, the movie outline and the CD-ROM.

 The ending song and final chapter of Muv-Luv Unlimited are both named after The Songs of Distant Earth, following the theme of every chapter having been named after a relevant or semi-relevant sci-fi story.

 The final part of 1987 science fiction anime Space Fantasia 2001 Nights is named "The Songs of Distant Earth".

 Reception

 The Songs of Distant Earth received a positive review from Gerald Jonas in The New York Times.
 Jonas praised its scope and its exploration of philosophical dilemmas: "The drama that interests Mr. Clarke is played out on a much larger canvas.
 It concerns the lures and limitations of knowledge, the destiny of mankind, and the fate of the universe."

 Dave Langford reviewed The Songs of Distant Earth for White Dwarf #81, and stated that "Let's face it, Clarke's characters can only manage three emotions: intellectual hunger, sorrow for bygone glories (here a nova-zapped Earth), and awe in the face of the infinite.
 None is appropriate to a bittersweet love affair; with this vacuum at the book's core, the other bits don't fuse together but just lie there.
 Pity."

+Baird Searles dismissed such trite criticism with his review of the novel in Asimov's Science Fiction Magazine (October 1986), calling the book "hugely enjoyable ... and it would make a sensational movie."

+The book climbed to No. 12 on the New York Times best seller listing.